Vaccine Refusal: Ethical obligations of the health care community in the face of fraudulent science, social media misinformation, and mistrust

 We are in the midst of the worst measles epidemic since it was declared to be eradicated in 2000.
 There is greater vaccine hesitancy and refusal among parents, namely due to a perception that the risk of vaccine preventable diseases is low and that there are significant risks associated with vaccines.

 Despite data to support the safety and efficacy of vaccines, there remains a small but vocal community of activists opposed to mandatory childhood vaccination.
-Dr. Jennifer Needle addresses how these misperceptions came to be, the impact they are having on public health today, and address two key ethical questions:
+Dr. Jennifer Needle addressed how these misperceptions came to be, the impact they are having on public health today, and two key ethical questions:

 - Do parents have a moral duty to vaccinate their children?

 - What is the appropriate response from the medical community regarding parents who refuse to vaccinate their children?